APEM-LTD/hetoolkit/README.md

-Further information on the functions contained within the package, including examples, can be found in the `HE Toolkit - Vingette` and case studies under the Articles tab at
+Further information on the functions contained within the package, including examples, can be found in the `HE Toolkit - Vingette` and case studies (under development) under the Articles menu at
 <https://apem-ltd.github.io/hetoolkit/>.

 ## Reporting Bugs